bootchk/GimpFu-v3/readme.md

 The files in the Gimp repository (in the /gimp/plug-ins/python/pygimp directory) are relics.
 A 2.99 build does not build or install those files.)

+# Environment variables

+GIMPFU_DEBUG: turns on logging of INFO and DEBUG levels, prints voluminous GimpFu messages.
+Otherwise, only WARNING and ERROR log messages are printed to console.

+GIMPFU_NOT_PROCEED : if defined, GimpFu will stop at the first error.
+Otherwise, it will continue to evaluate plugin code.
+Proceeding is useful for plugin developers because, like a compiler, it may find many unrelated errors in a plugin.
+Not proceeding is useful when you are debugging GimpFu itself and don't expect errors.

 # Language Guide for Plugin Authors